theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 The result?
 A simple yet powerful IDE for C, Lua, or any language you want (except for Java.
 That thing is just too bloated).
 I will go through 30 plug-ins that make up my Neovim.

+> 1. I do not know if "many people simply migrate their old `.vimrc`..." is still true.
+>      Neovim has grown quite significantly over the past year.
+>      Stack Overflow developer survey shows that the percentage of Neovim users (who responded to the Stack Overflow survey) increased from [6%](https://survey.stackoverflow.co/2022#section-most-popular-technologies-integrated-development-environment) to [11%](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-integrated-development-environment) in 2023.
+>      Subsequently, there are more and more people who start their Vim journey in Neovim compared to transitioning from Vim.
+> 2. I still have 28 plug-ins in my Neovim configuration, but the contents of them are quite different.
+> 3. I will make updates in quote blocks like this each section!
+>
+> -- 2023 Theo

 ## Appearance

 ### OneDark.nvim

 My choice of theme.
 It offers 6 different color tones and configurable styles for components.
 Supports transparency too!

+> I still like OneDark, but I primarily use TokyoNight these days.
+> Lately, I have been thinking about using a simpler colorscheme like Base 16 to minimize distraction and focus on highlights that actually matter.
+>
+> -- 2023 Theo

 ### Lualine.nvim

 Lightweight and customizable status line plug-in.
 I do not use a whole lot of features and would be perfectly happy with building a status line with built-in features as I did with the vanilla Vim, but LSP integration (to show the number of warnings, errors, etc) is essential for me.

+> I wrote my own Statusline based on Mini.Statusline.
+> I really like customizing the looks of my own Neovim, and Statusline is the most prominent feature of it.
+>
+> -- 2023 Theo

 ### Barbar.nvim

 "Tabbar" plug-in.
 The built-in tab/buffer system of Vim/Neovim is a bit untraditional and frankly not very productive for me.
 Barbar is very simple and offers a more "traditional" approach to the tab system.
 I am planning on trying out `bufferline.nvim`, which seems to be an improved approach to Vim buffer management.

+> I no longer agree with "the built-in tab/buffer system of Vim/Neovim is ... not very productive for me" once I started to think of tabs as "workspaces" in your macOS/Window desktop/Linux window managers.
+> Vim's built-in tab and buffer system is better than VS-Code-like bufferlines **as long as you have a good way to navigate between buffers**.
+> For me, that is `:Telescope buffers`, which is bound to `<Space><Space>` in my config.
+>
+> For the actual "Tabline," I wrote my own while I was writing my Statusline.
+> It does not change the built-in tab system, but it provides nice additions like icons, number of open windows in a tab, modified status, and number of tabs and buffers.
+> Needless to say, I love the look of combined Tabline and Statusine, and they make me much more productive.
+>
+> -- 2023 Theo

 ### Dashboard-nvim

 Very customizable startup screen.

+> I wrote my own Dashboard based on NvChad Dash.
+> It was the most unnecessary and complicated UI components I wrote, but I had fun doing it.
+>
+> -- 2023 Theo

 ### Nvim-notify

 It redirects all the bottom notification (basically whenever `vim.notify` is called) to the top right, prettier notification. `vim.notify` is a Neovim-only protocol, and not all plug-ins utilize it, but plug-ins like `Telescope` and LSP components can display useful information.
 If you have a lot of Vimscript-based plug-ins or are okay with bottom error messages, you can skip this plug-in.

+> Sure, it makes the notification pretty, but I did not think it was very useful.
+> I simply use `:messages` command to retrieve all the previous error messages and notifications from Neovim.
+>
+> -- 2023 Theo

 ### vim-pets